 This sweet potato frosting is smooth and creamy and sweetened only with maple syrup (no powdered sugar, no cane sugar).
 Just four ingredients are all you’ll need for this recipe.

 Search for sweet potato frosting on the web and you’ll find mostly chocolate sweet potato frosting.
 I’m sure it’s totally yummy, but not what you get here.

 This frosting is not as firm as a traditional buttercream frosting.
 I have used it in layer cakes, but it needs dam of buttercream frosting if you use it between layers.
-A dam is a ring of firm frosting around the edge of inner layers.
+A dam is a ring of firm frosting around the edge of inner layers see the photo above.
 This will hold softer fillings and keep them from oozing out.
 This frosting is firm enough to pipe and loosely hold simple shapes.

 Sweet potato – Home-baked garnet or jewel yams work best for this recipe.
 I tried using canned sweet potato and the water content was too high.
 So plan to bake them yourself.
-I baked mine in my Breville Toaster oven (with temp controls) so I don’t have to heat up my big oven.
+I bake mine in my Breville Toaster oven (with temp controls) so I don’t have to heat up my big oven.
 This takes a little time, but to have a frosting that uses so little sweetener is worth it to me!
 Once it’s baked, you’ll puree the yams in the blender or food processor.

 Butter – Unlike in most frosting recipes, the butter is added to the sweet potato melted.
 It incorporates better this way.